 Headers: In the Headers section of Apipheny, add three row with the following keys and values:

-In the second head, you should replace <API_key> with the key that you previously obtained in Step 2.
+In the second header value, you should replace API_key with the key that you previously obtained in Step 2.
 This is what our Google Translate API request looked like when entered into Apipheny:

 Finally, the last step is to click the Run button at the bottom of the Apipheny add-on and then wait for the Google Translate API data to be imported into your Google Sheet.
 Here’s what our request looked like when completed:

-After making a successful request to the Google Translate API, try querying a different Google Translate API endpoint, or try using one of the more advanced features in the Apipheny add-on, such as:
+After making a successful request to the Google Translate API, try querying a different Google Translate API endpoint, or try using one of the more advanced features in the Apipheny add-on.

 Crypto API Tutorials: